kevindeland/Mathigon-vscode-extensions/README.md

 This is an Extension for [Visual Studio Code](https://code.visualstudio.com/) to help navigate the code for [Mathigon textbooks](https://github.com/mathigon/textbooks).

+## Set up.

+Clone this repo into your vscode extensions folder.
+Depending on your platform, the location is in the following folder:
+- Windows: `%USERPROFILE%\.vscode\extensions`
+- macOS: `~/.vscode/extensions`
+- Linux: `~/.vscode/extensions`

 ## Features

 ### Step Definition Jumping
 When editing a *content.md* markdown file, you can use the [Go to Definition](https://code.visualstudio.com/Docs/editor/editingevolved#_go-to-definition) command on a Step's ID to navigate to the function where that Step's JavaScript defined.